Tales of Berseria Review

+Tales of Berseria Review.
 In a genre permeated with the new generation growing weary of traditional JRPGs, the Tales series has remained steadfast.
-Despite the clamor for open world environments, the series has attempted to update it’s style while staying true to its roots.
+Despite the clamor for open-world environments, the series has attempted to update its style while staying true to its roots.
 Tales of Zestiria was a step in the right direction but fell short with fans.
-I brought Zestiria, the collectors edition in fact, and while there weren’t any egregious errors, I just didn’t care enough to finish the game.
-Tales of Berseria, set 1000 years before Zestiria, is a return to form for every JRPG fan.
+I brought Zestiria, the collectors’ edition in fact, and while there weren’t any egregious errors, I just didn’t care enough to finish the game.
+Tales of Berseria, set 1000 years before Zestiria is a return to form for every JRPG fan.

-Disclaimer: This review may contain some light spoilers for early parts of the game.
+Disclaimer: This Tales of Berseria Review may contain some light spoilers for the early parts of the game.

 “Everything is worth watching and discovering to learn more about the characters and the world”.

-The story is told through the series staples skits, anime cut scenes and in game cut scenes.
+The story is told through the series staples skits, anime cut scenes, and in-game cut scenes.
 Everything is worth watching and discovering to learn more about the characters and the world.
-If you played Zestiria or watched the anime there are many call backs.
+If you played Zestiria or watched the anime there are many callbacks.
 Players will be able to see how the names and lore have changed.
-For example Malakhim are Seraphs that are able to be seen by the general population after the events of the prologue.
+For example, Malakhim is Seraphs that are able to be seen by the general population after the events of the prologue.
 Why did things revert?
 The game will explain it.

 Berseria’s Characters Are Awesome

 This game follows the traditional scope for JRPG tropes.
-The only outlier may be Velvet because she is the anti hero to Zestiria’s Sorrey.
-She is selfish, arrogant, single minded in her revenge with no remorse.
-For some that has been a turn off but for me it is refreshing.
+The only outlier may be Velvet because she is the anti-hero to Zestiria’s Sorrey.
+She is selfish, arrogant, single-minded in her revenge with no remorse.
+For some that have been a turn-off but for me it is refreshing.
 One of the themes of the game is reason versus emotions.
-The characters are battling this dichotomy through out the game and it’s intriguing to see how it manifests itself in each one.
+The characters are battling this dichotomy throughout the game and it’s intriguing to see how it manifests itself in each one.

-The skits and side quests help to further flesh out the characters, their motives and growth.
+The skits and side quests help to further flesh out the characters, their motives, and their growth.
 If you’re a side quest skipper I wouldn’t suggest it for this game because you may miss things.
 You won’t miss anything major and important things are reiterated in the main quest so never fear.
-There have been some conversation about the English voice acting but I found it fine.
+There has been some conversation about the English voice acting but I found it fine.
 Players have the option to change it before they start every save so test it out.

 Music and World Building is Perfect

-Full disclosure, I’m not a fan of open world games.
+Full disclosure, I’m not a fan of open-world games.
 But this game seems to get the formula just right.
 With the inclusion of fast travel and items to lower enemy encounters players can travel the world unhindered if they choose to.
-The world is colorful, big and littered with random items and treasure chests.
+The world is colorful, big, and littered with random items and treasure chests.
 Early in the game players are tasked with finding various Katz by collecting Katz orbs that are everywhere.
-Opening these chests are easy especially if you go on foot.
+Opening these chests is easy especially if you go on foot.